BroadbandForum/usp/specification/messages/index.md

 #### Responses to Notifications and Notification Retry

 The Notify request contains a flag, `send_resp`, that specifies whether or not the Controller should send a response message after receiving a Notify request.
-This is used in tandem with the `NotificationRetry` parameter in the subscription Object - if `NotificationRetry` is `true`, then the Agent sends its Notify requests with `send_resp : true`, and the Agent considers the notification delivered when it receives a response from the Controller.
-If `NotificationRetry` is `false`, the Agent does not need to use the `send_resp` flag and should ignore the delivery state of the notification.
+This is used in tandem with the `NotifRetry` parameter in the subscription Object - if `NotifRetry` is `true`, then the Agent sends its Notify requests with `send_resp : true`, and the Agent considers the notification delivered when it receives a response from the Controller.
+If `NotifRetry` is `false`, the Agent does not need to use the `send_resp` flag and should ignore the delivery state of the notification.

-If `NotificationRetry` is `true`, and the Agent does not receive a response from the Controller, it begins retrying using the retry algorithm below.
-The subscription Object also uses a `NotificationExpiration` parameter to specify when this retry should end if no success is ever achieved.
+If `NotifRetry` is `true`, and the Agent does not receive a response from the Controller, it begins retrying using the retry algorithm below.
+The subscription Object also uses a `NotifExpiration` parameter to specify when this retry should end if no success is ever achieved.

 **R-NOT.1** - When retrying notifications, the Agent MUST use the following retry algorithm to manage the retransmission of the Notify request.